mahimai-raja/Artificial-Intelligence/README.md

 # Why Deep Learning ?

-It is always great to have intelligent machines as our friend.
+It is always great to have intelligent machines as our friend